The basic filesystem layout and purpose is as follows:

 /usr (or possibly

-/opt top-level should only be used for binary-only applications.
+/opt top-level should only be used for applications that

 /usr/local hierarchy is for non-portage software.
 Ebuilds must not